cloudmesh/metric/microsoft/README.md

 ###fields

-This collection stores the top-level fields of each publication in the <i>publications</i> collection.
+This collection stores the top-level fields of each publication in the *publications* collection.
 The information is gathered from FieldsOfStudy.txt and FieldsOfStudyHierarchy.txt.

 ###journals

-This collection is an aggregation of the <i>publications</i> and <i>extended</i> collections.
+This collection is an aggregation of the *publications* and *extended* collections.
 It stores citation count for each journal (by journal Id) for each volume and issue.

 ###xsede